kevinolega/callcentertrainingtips/6wel/guidelines/lesson-zero.md

 I talked about the consequences of being a poor communicator.

-Then I talked about the story of how I learned the skill.
+Then I talked about the story of how I learned the skill that allowed me to overcome my challenge.

 I talked about the most important lesson that I learned.